Telecominfraproject/wlan-testing/tests/cicd_sanity/README.md

   to latest load and -i is not included, sanity will not run). -f specifies the configuration file name.
 By default, it will look for the file name in test_bed_info directory.
 Alternatively you can give the path to the file, 'python3 cicd_sanity.py -i yes -f /path/to/test_info_name'
-- 'python3 delete_profiles.py -f test_info_name; python3 cicd_sanity.py -i yes -f test_info_name'. **Use this command most
-of the time to make sure profiles are deleted prior to sanity execution**